ufidon/netpro/lectures/mod3/httpserver.md

 Asynchronous Server-Frameworks
 ---
-- WSGI is sychronous in nature
+- WSGI is synchronous in nature
   - to support asynchronous, try [uWSGI asynchronous/non-blocking modes](https://uwsgi-docs.readthedocs.io/)
 - to write a HTTP service using a specific async engine like asyncio or [Tornado](https://www.tornadoweb.org/) or [Twisted](https://twisted.org/)
   - compatible HTTP server and the framework must be used